Walks in Cornwall

 View our selection of village-based holiday cottages ideal for walking holidays.

 Coast to Coast Walk - Devoran / Portreath

-This 11 mile trail which you can either walk or cycle is full of contrasts starting at the historic mining harbour of Portreath on the exposed Atlantic coast and finishing at the sheltered waters of Devoran on the south coast at the upper reaches of the Fal Estuary.
-In addition to beautiful countryside the trail passes many historic mine sites, now transformed by nature and is a real insight to the mining activities of Cornwall's past.
+This 11-mile trail which you can either walk or cycle is full of contrasts starting at the historic mining harbour of Portreath on the exposed Atlantic coast and finishing at the sheltered waters of Devoran on the south coast at the upper reaches of the Fal Estuary.
+In addition to the beautiful countryside, the trail passes many historic mine sites, now transformed by nature and is a real insight into the mining activities of Cornwall's past.
 Click here for more details of the Mineral Tramways project - Coast to Coast - Portreath to Devoran

 Mylor to Flushing